louis77/nova-http-client/README.md

 GET https://wikipedia.org
 ```

-3. Put the cursor on the line, right-click and click on the "Run HTTP" command (or Editor > Run HTTP).
+3. Put the cursor on the line and press CMD-R or right-click and select the "Run HTTP" command

 4. HTTP Client will open a new editor with the result of the request (HTTP & body).
 It detects if the response is HTML or JSON and selects the appropriate syntax in Nova.